-This Hawaiian costume is fun for luaus, Halloween, or play time!
+This Hawaiian costume is fun for luaus, Halloween, or playtime!
 Traditionally made of fresh flowers, nuts, or seashells, Hawaiian leis are a well-known symbol of affection.
 This homemade version can be easily made using tissue paper and dried pasta.
-Help your child practice his pattern-making and small motor skills by making this lei together!
+Help your child practice his pattern-making and fine motor skills by making this lei together!
 Pair the lei with a 'grass' skirt to complete the Hawaiian costume, and get a look that's fresh from the islands.

 What You Need:

-- Dried pasta tubes, such as ziti, penne, or ruote.
+Dried pasta tubes, such as ziti, penne, or rotelle.

 What You Do:

-- Help your child cut simple flower shapes, about 2" to 3" wide, out of the tissue paper.
+Help your child cut simple flower shapes, about 2 to 3 inches wide, out of the tissue paper.
 You'll need a lot, but this should go quickly because the shapes don't have to be exact or intricate.

-- Take the piles and sqeeze the bottom in the center to create the illusion of flower petals.
+Take the piles and squeeze the bottom in the center to create the illusion of flower petals.
 You also might want to slightly crumple the paper.

-- Cut out pieces of green crepe paper that are about the length of your child's waist to the floor, and no more than 3" wide.
+Cut strips of green crepe paper that measure from your child's waist to the floor, and are no more than 3 inches wide.
 Cut enough to go around her entire waist.

 Fold the top of each strip over the string and staple it closed.
 Do this until the string is full of green strips all the way around.

 Then tie the string around your child's waist to complete her Hawaiian costume.
 Put some pineapple juice in a colorful cup, and have yourself a mini-luau!